-One benefit to children pre-ordering their school meals is that it encourages healthier food choices through meal planning whilst also creating more conscious eating habits.
+One benefit to children pre-ordering their school meals is that it encourages healthier food choices through meal planning and creates more conscious eating habits.
 Considering that childhood obesity is one of the most prominent health problems challenging the UK, an opportunity to tackle it in schools is very positive.

 Pre-ordering school lunches takes out the 'impulsive selections' that children often make when entering their school cafeteria - choosing meals that look or smell more enticing than a healthier lunch.
 One study (Baildon, 2019) found that by making these tricky decisions ahead of time when children were in a more rational or "cold" state of mind, 14% of students selected the healthier of the two meal options presented to them.

-An estimated £6.1 billion a year is spent by the NHS treating patients with obesity-related problems, however, pre-ordering school meals could be the catalyst for engaging children more seriously in their health early on before it becomes damaging later in life.
+An estimated £6.1 billion a year is spent by the NHS treating patients with obesity-related problems.
+However, pre-ordering school meals could be the catalyst for engaging children more seriously in their health early on before it becomes damaging later in life.
 Schools have found that this process of conscious decision making that students experience when pre-ordering meals create awareness and responsibility towards food and their health.

-Secondly, in current meal systems, schools cannot gage the exact quantities of each dish to produce.
-This is because of kitchens over-catering to students so that they can have an optimum choice, resulting in wasted food.
-After integrating a pre-ordering system at Henbury Primary School, 'the kitchen reported a significant reduction in waste and the cook knew the exact numbers that she was cooking for every day, taking away the guess-work, according to the Headteacher.
+Secondly, in current meal systems, schools cannot measure the exact quantities of each dish to produce due to kitchens over-catering to offer students optimum choice, resulting in wasted food.
+After integrating a pre-ordering system at Henbury Primary School, 'the kitchen reported a significant reduction in food waste.
+The school chef knew the exact numbers that she was cooking for every day, taking away the guesswork, according to the Headteacher.

 The lack of ability to properly plan meals not only wastes food but costs schools around £250 million a year (The Guardian, 2015).
 However, pre-ordering systems inform schools on how much food they need in advance based on order numbers rather than relying on estimates.